recordingpreservation/nrpf-website/_programs/nrpf-podcast.md

 permalink: "/programs/podcast/"
 date: 2023-10-10
 weight: 3
-teaser: "NRPF's first podcast episode is available now, and stay tuned for new episodes to post monthly in 2024!"
+teaser: "NRPF's podcast shares stories about the preservation of recorded sound, as well as the people and organizations who preserve them."
 layout: page
 description: "Sound Files, a podcast from the National Recording Preservation Foundation (NRPF), celebrates and explains the preservation of recorded sounds and the people and organizations who preserve them."
 image: "/images/podcast/soundfiles-2024-1000sq.jpg"